-The top 100 genes include many that could link RNA silencing to other processes.
+The top 100 genes include many that could link RNA silencing to other processes

 To examine if the observations above would hold when analyzing a larger set of genes, we examined the top 100 genes ordered according to their r{100} values.
-To quantify the correlated presence or absence of genes in different lists we used a measure of mutual information (7) named here as historical mutual information (HMI) to emphasize the subjective nature of this measure because it depends on both functional relatedness of the genes and biased availability or inclusion of data (see supplementary methods and the 6_HMI_explorer.py program for exploring clusters of genes interactively).
-Using HMI to cluster these genes revealed three major clusters (64, 20, and 14 genes) and two other unconnected genes (Fig. 8A, Table S2) when communities are formed with a threshold distance (1- HMI) of 0.9 or less for a link between two genes.
+To quantify the correlated presence or absence of genes in different lists we used a measure of mutual information (7) named here as Historical Mutual Information (HMI) to emphasize the subjective nature of this measure because it depends on both functional relatedness of the genes and biased availability or inclusion of data (see supplementary methods and the 6_HMI_explorer.py program for exploring clusters of genes interactively).
+Using HMI to cluster these genes revealed three major clusters (64, 20 and 14 genes) and two other unconnected genes (Figure 8A, Supplementary Table S2) when communities were formed with a threshold distance (1-HMI) of 0.9 or less for a link between two genes.

-Only one cluster (cluster 1 in Fig. 8A) had significant numbers of genes associated with gene ontology terms (Table S3).
+Only one cluster (cluster 1 in Figure 8A) had significant numbers of genes associated with GO terms (Supplementary Table S3).
 These genes encode proteins involved in RNA silencing and/or play roles in other processes such as cell division and germ cell development.
-Consistently, this cluster also had the greatest number of genes that have been described in multiple publications (Fig. 8B), including all the genes that have been featured in abstracts on RNA silencing (Fig. 8C).
-Therefore, the analysis of additional genes in this cluster could be relevant for RNA silencing and connect it to other processes (e.g., the cell cycle).
+Consistently, this cluster also had the greatest number of genes that have been described in multiple publications (Figure 8B), including all the genes that have been featured in abstracts on RNA silencing (Figure 8C).
+Therefore, the analysis of additional genes in this cluster could be relevant for RNA silencing and connect it to other processes (e.g. the cell cycle).
 Several predicted interactions are consistent with this speculation.
-One, among the other genes in cluster 1 is the gene encoding PAR-5, which is predicted to selectively interact with the known regulator of RNA silencing PID-2 (Fig. 7).
+One, among the other genes in cluster 1 is the gene encoding PAR-5, which is predicted to selectively interact with the known regulator of RNA silencing PID-2 (Figure 7).
 The predicted interaction could have a role in segregating PID-2, and potentially other components of Z-granules, to the posterior side before the first cell division during embryonic development (58).
-Two, cluster 1 also includes the gene encoding MCM-7, which is predicted to selectively interact with CSR-1 (ranking score 0.59 in Fig. 8F; also see Fig. S7 and Movie S80).
+Two, cluster 1 also includes the gene encoding MCM-7, which is predicted to selectively interact with CSR-1 (ranking score 0.59 in Figure 8F; also see Supplementary Figure S7 and Supplementary Movie S80).
 This interaction is also supported by an immunoprecipitation experiment (54) and it could have a role in the chromosome segregation function of CSR-1 (65) because of the established role of the MCM complex in DNA replication (66).
-Three, two other proteins encoded by genes in this cluster that were also tested (CEY-2 and PAN-1) are predicted to interact with some RNA regulators (8 of 40 potential interactions tested in Fig. 8F; also see Fig. S7 and Movies S81 to S88).
+Three, two other proteins encoded by genes in this cluster that were also tested (CEY-2 and PAN-1) are predicted to interact with some RNA regulators (8 of 40 potential interactions tested in Figure 8F; also see Supplementary Figure S7 and Supplementary Movies S81-S88).